EITC (Earned Income Tax Credit)

 I am disabled; are there special apartments for me?
 Yes.
 Some of our properties are specially designed to meet your needs.
 Call for more info!

-It's it's a rental assistance program which allows a tenant to rent an apartment anywhere in the country, under certain conditions.
+It's a rental assistance program which allows a tenant to rent an apartment anywhere in the country, under certain conditions.
 The tenant pays a percentage of their adjusted, anticipated income, less the cost of basic utilities.

 Fair Market Rent Information